ROSEN, A LEADING LAW FIRM, Encourages ESSA Pharma Inc. Investors to Secure Counsel Before Important Deadline in Securities Class Action - EPIX

-WHY: Rosen Law Firm, a global investor rights law firm, announces the filing of a class action lawsuit on behalf of purchasers of securities of ESSA Pharma Inc. (NASDAQ: EPIX) between December 12, 2023 and October 31, 2024, inclusive (the “Class Period”).
-A class action lawsuit has already been filed.
-If you wish to serve as lead plaintiff, you must move the Court no later than March 25, 2025.
+WHY: Rosen Law Firm, a global investor rights law firm, reminds purchasers of securities of ESSA Pharma Inc. (NASDAQ: EPIX) between December 12, 2023 and October 31, 2024, inclusive (the “Class Period”), of the important March 25, 2025 lead plaintiff deadline.

 SO WHAT: If you purchased ESSA Pharma Inc. securities during the Class Period you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.